 First off, a quick comparison of my hair with roots vs. my hair pretty much freshly bleached and toned today... it's a pretty stark difference!
 When I do my roots it takes a bit of getting used to for a few days.
 I think the picture on the left is the longest I have ever left my roots since using full head bleach - somewhere between 2 and 3 months I'd say.
 It's much easier and quicker if you leave it about 6 weeks!
 Next time I won't leave it so long...

 I use Wella Blondor Multi Blonde Powder as this is what my hairdresser uses on my hair.
-I buy this larger container now, but used to by sachets like this.
+I buy this larger container now.
 I've always had good results from this powder, but I don't think it matters massively what powder you use, I personally would rather pay for the brand my hairdresser uses in this case though!

-You need non-metallic tools when colouring hair like these here; a plastic tint brush and mixing bowl are great - they're inexpensive (together less than a fiver) and will last forever!
+You need non-metallic tools when colouring hair like these; a plastic tint brush and mixing bowl are great - they're inexpensive and will last forever!
 I just use this kitchen measurer to measure out my bleach and developer ratios as I'm a cheapskate.
 Gloves will also be needed in bleaching and toning.

 The Wella Koleston Perfect range can be used to lighten already light hair with 20 vol developer or above, or darken for shades darker than your own hair, but I follow the instructions on the leaflet inside for 'Pastel Toning' (I think that's what it says).
-I dilute my 20 vol developer to 10 vol by adding the same amount of water to it, then mix with Koleston Perfect shade 12/81, Special Pearl Ash Blonde (here).
+I dilute my 20 vol developer to 10 vol by adding the same amount of water to it, then mix with Koleston - usually I now use Rich Naturals rather than Perfect.

 1. I section my hair into 4 sections (like + on my head!) and secure each section.